 Let’s take a look at your options for watching MSNBC without cable.

-DIRECTV NOW is one of several skinny bundles we’ll list here.
-As mentioned earlier, skinny bundles are lighter on channels and easier on the wallet.
-They also don’t force you into long-term contracts.
-DIRECTV NOW offers MSNBC as part of its cheapest package, so you can get access for as little as $35/month.
+DIRECTV NOW is a skinny bundle, and it works in just the way we explained up there at the top of this section.
+DIRECTV NOW offers MSNBC as part of its cheapest package, “Live a Little,” so you can get access for as little as $35/month.
 Of course, if you so desire, you can upgrade to one of DIRECTV NOW’s larger packages.
-This service offers several tiers, with the largest packages rivaling cable and satellite deals in terms of channel selection (and, unfortunately, price!).
-Regardless of which package you choose, you won’t have to pay right away: DIRECTV NOW offers a one-week free trial to new subscribers.
+This service offers several tiers, with the largest packages rivaling cable and satellite deals in terms of channel selection.
+Regardless of which package you choose, you won’t have to pay right away, because DIRECTV NOW offers a one-week free trial to new subscribers.
 For more information on DIRECTV NOW, just check out our complete review of the service.

 Hulu is best-known for its video on demand service, which is similar to (and competes with) Netflix.
-But the service has recently entered the skinny bundle market as well, in the form of their new offering Hulu with Live TV.
-Like its more established competition, Hulu with Live TV offers a slimmed-down package of channels for a slimmed-down price.
-That slimmed-down package of channels, happily for us, includes MSNBC.
-There are no tiers or add-ons here, just a base package of 55+ channels for $39.99/month.
-You can sign up for Hulu with Live TV’s free trial here and can read our full review of the service here.
+But the streaming company has entered the skinny bundle market as well with their not-so-creatively named Hulu with Live TV service.
+Happily for fans of the network, Hulu’s take on the skinny bundle includes MSNBC.
+Hulu’s take does not, however, include tiers or big add-on packages: there’s just a base package of 55+ channels for $39.99/month (you can add premium channels like HBO, though).
+You can read our full review of Hulu with Live TV here.

-Like DIRECTV NOW, PlayStation Vue offers several tiers of service, ranging from small and cheap to huge and pricey.
-Happily for our purposes here, PlayStation Vue includes MSNBC in all three of its packages.
-The cheapest of those is the Access Slim package, which includes more than 55 channels for $29.99/month.
-Sling TV will get you MSNBC for pretty much the same price ($30), but it’s worth noting that PlayStation Vue’s Access Slim package will give you more channels.
+Like some competitors, PlayStation Vue offers several tiers of service, ranging from small and cheap to huge and pricey.
+For our purposes here, though, it’s a bit academic: PlayStation Vue includes MSNBC in all of its packages.
+The cheapest of those is the Access package, which costs $39.99 per month.
 PlayStation Vue also has a cloud DVR feature, which isn’t true of all of its rivals.
-Like Sling TV, PlayStation Vue offers users a week-long free trial.
-You can read our review of PlayStation Vue here.
+PlayStation Vue’s free trial is a little shorter than most of its competitors’ (it clocks in at 5 days instead of a week), but it’s still a good way to get to know the service, and you can always learn a little more by reading our review of PlayStation Vue here.

 Like many other news networks, MSNBC has its own YouTube channel.
 This channel is generally only good for on-demand content, as MSNBC usually waits until after its segments air and then posts them online.
 And not all of MSNBC’s programming is available for replay on YouTube.
 With that said, though, there’s a lot of MSNBC content available on the service.
 And for large events, news networks like MSNBC sometimes offer live streaming on YouTube.